SoleilUmwiza92/SoleilUmwiza92/README.md

 - Debugged complex service interactions, improving system performance.

-2. **Building an application for municipality of Lelystad**:I developed an application for the municipality of Lelystad where users would be able to book their own appointments.
+**2. Building an application for municipality of Lelystad**:I developed an application for the municipality of Lelystad where users would be able to book their own appointments.